Scope of the Low Voltage Directive

 - What is the relationship with the directive on gas appliances?

 The market surveillance authorities also deal with these issues.
-The administrative co-operation group in the field of the Low Voltage Directive (LVD-AdCo WG) has established an unfinished list of products that are either subject to the Low Voltage Directive or not.
+The administrative co-operation group in the field of the Low Voltage Directive (LVD-AdCo WG) has established an open list of products that are either subject to the Low Voltage Directive or not.